Lygaen/mineserver/docs/_3_PLUGINS.md

 ```
 ## Events
 You can listen to all the events listed in the [events directory](@ref src/plugins/events).
-Go click on the individual files, look for the events you want to listen and you
+Go click on the individual files, look for the events you want to listen, and you
 should be able to see in their documentation how to listen for the event.
 Generally to listen for an event a class called `SimpleBasicEvent`, you do
 as follows :